🥂

 EYE-ern HOR-ss VIN-yardz

 Iron Horse Vineyards is California's premier estate sparkling wine producer, farming 260 acres in the Green Valley of the Russian River Valley AVA.
-Founded in 1976 by Audrey and Barry Sterling, the estate has served its sparkling wines at the White House since the 1985 Reagan-Gorbachev summit meetings.
-Three generations of the Sterling family live on the property, producing close to 30,000 cases annually with more than half dedicated to sparkling wine.
+The site's foundational 110 acres of Chardonnay and Pinot Noir were planted in 1970 by Forrest Tancer working for owner Rodney Strong.
+Audrey and Barry Sterling purchased the property in 1976, bottled their first Chardonnay vintage in 1978, and officially opened the winery in 1979 on Barry's 50th birthday.
+Tancer subsequently partnered with the Sterlings and ran the cellar until his retirement in 2005.
+The estate's sparkling wines have been served at the White House since the 1985 Reagan-Gorbachev Geneva Summit, and three generations of the Sterling family now live on the property producing close to 30,000 cases annually with more than half dedicated to sparkling wine.

 Key Facts

-• Sparkling wines served at the White House for seven consecutive presidential administrations, beginning with the Reagan-Gorbachev summit meetings in 1985
+• Sparkling wines served at the White House for seven consecutive presidential administrations, beginning with the 1985 Reagan-Gorbachev Geneva Summit

-• Estate covers 260 acres in the Green Valley of the Russian River Valley AVA, entirely on Gold Ridge soil, producing 100% estate-grown fruit
+• Estate spans 260 acres in the Green Valley of the Russian River Valley AVA, entirely on Gold Ridge soil, producing 100% estate-grown fruit

-• Annual production close to 30,000 cases, with more than half dedicated to sparkling wine across six Chardonnay expressions and eight single-vineyard Pinot Noirs
+• Annual production close to 30,000 cases, with more than half dedicated to sparkling wine across multiple Chardonnay and Pinot Noir cuvees

 📜From Railroad Stop to Sparkling Wine Landmark

-Iron Horse takes its name from a 19th-century railroad stop, a history that lends the estate an air of deep California roots.
-The site was rediscovered in 1970 by winemaker Rodney Strong, who recognized the cool, fog-influenced potential of the Green Valley and planted the original Chardonnay and Pinot Noir vineyards that still define the property.
-Audrey and Barry Sterling purchased the estate in 1976 and formally established Iron Horse Vineyards, building on those foundational plantings to develop one of California's first and most serious sparkling wine programs.
-The estate's reputation crossed into international consciousness in 1985 when its sparkling wines were chosen for the Reagan-Gorbachev summit meetings, launching a tradition of White House service that has continued through seven consecutive presidential administrations.
+Iron Horse takes its name from a 19th-century railroad stop that once crossed the property, a history that lends the estate an air of deep California roots.
+The site was rediscovered as a vineyard in 1970 by Rodney Strong, who hired a young Forrest Tancer to plant the original 110 acres, split evenly into 55 acres of Chardonnay and 55 acres of Pinot Noir.
+At the time it was the westernmost vineyard in Sonoma County, planted into a cool, fog-influenced corner of the Green Valley that conventional wisdom considered too risky for fine wine.
+Audrey and Barry Sterling first saw the property in the pouring rain of February 1976 and bought it within two weeks.
+Tancer subsequently became their partner and winemaker, and the three set about building one of California's first serious estate sparkling wine programs.
+A Chardonnay was bottled for the first vintage in 1978, and the winery officially opened in 1979 on Barry Sterling's 50th birthday.
+The estate's reputation crossed into international consciousness in 1985 when a 1982 Iron Horse Blanc de Blancs was poured at the Reagan-Gorbachev Geneva Summit, launching a tradition of White House service that has continued through seven consecutive presidential administrations.

 • Site named after a 19th-century railroad stop in the Green Valley of Sonoma

-• Audrey and Barry Sterling founded the modern estate in 1976
+• Audrey and Barry Sterling purchased the property in February 1976

-• Sparkling wines first served at the White House during the Reagan-Gorbachev summit meetings in 1985
+• Sparkling wines first poured at the White House during the 1985 Reagan-Gorbachev Geneva Summit

-The Sterling family has maintained total ownership of Iron Horse since its founding, and today three generations live on the 260-acre reserve.
-The second generation is firmly in command: Joy Sterling serves as CEO while her brother Laurence Sterling is Director of Operations, guiding the estate through its 50th anniversary decade.
-David Munksgard, who joined Iron Horse in 1996, has transitioned into the role of Winemaker Emeritus after shepherding nearly three decades of vintages, with his 30th vintage at the estate falling in 2026.
-Megan Hill has joined as the new Assistant Winemaker, representing the next chapter in the winery's cellar leadership.
-Joy Sterling's influence extends beyond wine production; in March 2026 she received the CENIC AIR Award for Pioneering Contributions Advancing Networking and AI, reflecting the family's engagement with technology and sustainability.
+The Sterling family has maintained continuous ownership of Iron Horse since 1976, and today three generations live on the 260-acre estate.
+The second generation is firmly in command: Joy Sterling serves as CEO while her brother Laurence Sterling is Director of Operations, guiding the property through its 50th anniversary decade.
+Forrest Tancer, the original planter and longtime partner, ran the cellar alongside the Sterlings for decades and married Joy Sterling in 1990 before retiring from the winery in 2005.
+David Munksgard joined Iron Horse in 1996 and shepherded nearly three decades of vintages, with his 30th vintage at the estate falling in 2026, at which point he transitioned to Winemaker Emeritus.
+Megan Hill has joined as the new Assistant Winemaker, representing the next chapter in the cellar leadership.
+Joy Sterling's influence extends well beyond wine production: in March 2026 she received the CENIC AIR Award for Pioneering Contributions Advancing Networking and AI, reflecting the family's engagement with technology and sustainability.

 • Joy Sterling (CEO) and Laurence Sterling (Director of Operations) lead second-generation management

-• Three generations of the Sterling family reside on the estate
+• Three generations of the Sterling family reside on the property

 • 2026 marks the estate's 50th anniversary, celebrated as the Year of the Horse